marcussommersel/LSM3D/readme.md

 function to save the signed distance field to a .txt-file.

 particleLSM
-These files contain code to set up the particles in the particle level set method, use these particles to correct the interface, and a function to save the particle coordinates to a .txt-file. particleLSM.h is given first and contains the header file, while particleLSM.cpp contains the whole implementation.
+These files contain code to set up the particles in the particle level set method, use these particles to correct the interface, and a function to save the particle coordinates to a .txt-file.

 schemes
 These files contain all the numerical schemes used in the implemented particle level set method.